 - Creates a ‘buzz’ in the classroom.

 How much does it cost?

-The activity is completely free for state maintained UK schools.
-Independent and international schools may be asked to pay £100 per class.
+The activity is completely free for state-maintained UK schools.
+Non-state-maintained schools, and schools outside of the UK may be asked to pay a fee to take part.
 More information here.

 Do I need any special software or equipment?

 All you need are computers with internet access for your students.
 The live chats are text-based (no video or audio needed) and run through this site.

 How do I apply?